-The inflator is examined by non-destructive X-ray analysis; sections through components are more time-consuming but more precise.
+The inflator is examined by non-destructive X-ray analysis; cross-sections through components are more time-consuming but more precise.

-pin is movable, that is, it can be pressed inside (right side on top).
+Figure 15: squib failures due to break of glow bridge; because of a fissure in the glazing (left) the pin is movable, so that it can be pressed inside (right side on top).